fuglaro/Thumby-Website/docs/Blockly/Simplest-Game.md

 Sadly, that just moved its initial position downwards.
 We really want to animate it.
 For that we need to change a position value on the <img src="../../images/editor-blockly-draw-text-hat-block.png" alt="[draw text]" style="height:3.6em"> block on each cycle of the repeat loop.
 We need to increase one of those numbers every frame.
 Let's see if we can make it animate moving horisontally by changing that x position value.
 We want to replace that unchanging "0" with something that *varies* every frame.
 Fortunately, we can use a **Variable** for that. *Variables* act like numbers or text, but they can be changed!

+---

-First, we need to create a variable and give it a name.
+We need to create a variable and give it a name.

 * Open the **Variables** category and click on the **Create variable...** button at the top.